 Today Principal Race Officer, Peter Reggio, set up the match racing course directly south of the Marina de Cascais, rather than heading west towards Cabo Roso and the Atlantic swell for which racing off Cascais is famous.

 Off downtown Cascais, the breeze started as a 12 knot offshore northerly, but built through the afternoon, shifting significantly throughout each race, often in each leg.
 Nonetheless seven flights were dispatched in record time, the schedule competed in just three and a half hours.

-Bronenosec Sailing Team came close to having a similar result to Artemis Racing, but a two point penalty for a start line collision spoiled the day for Vladimir Liubomirov’s team.
+Bronenosec Sailing Team came close to having a similar result to Artemis Racing during this RC44 Cascais, but a two point penalty for a start line collision spoiled the day for Vladimir Liubomirov’s team.